jboss-developer/jboss-sandbox-quickstarts/ejb-security-propagation/README.md

 1. Make sure you have started the JBoss Server as described above.
 2. Open a command line and navigate to the root directory of this quickstart.
-3. When you are finished testing, type this command to undeploy the archive, replacing JBOSS_HOME with the path to your server:
+3. When you are finished testing, type this command to undeploy the archive, replacing EAP_HOME with the path to your server:

-        JBOSS_HOME/bin/jboss-cli.sh --connect --command="undeploy jboss-ejb-security-propagation-web.war --all-relevant-server-groups "
+        EAP_HOME/bin/jboss-cli.sh --connect --command="undeploy jboss-ejb-security-propagation-web.war --all-relevant-server-groups "
-        JBOSS_HOME/bin/jboss-cli.sh --connect --command="undeploy jboss-as-propagation-ejb.jar --all-relevant-server-groups "
+        EAP_HOME/bin/jboss-cli.sh --connect --command="undeploy jboss-as-propagation-ejb.jar --all-relevant-server-groups "

 Remove the Security Domain Configuration